 Library Lovers' Day was celebrated in libraries across Australia and internationally, with events in all States and Territories.
 Many library users, authors and polititians have shared their love for libraries on social media, with the hashtag #LibraryLoversDay trending at number two on Twitter in Australia, going on to be used across the world.
 Graham Perrett MP discussed Library Lovers' Day in Parliament, which you can watch here, or read on Hansard here.

 A huge thank you to the Australian Publishers Association and all the publishers who have helped to create this event and to the wonderful authors who have taken the time to write love letters to libraries.

 Take a look at some ideas on how to celebrate Library Lovers' Day and be inspired!
 Celebrate #libraryloversday on 14 February 2018.

 Ideas for your communication channels

-- Encourage your patrons to spread the #librarylove by having a competition for the best social media post using the hashtag with your libraries’ twitter handle
+- Encourage your patrons to spread the #libraryloversday by having a competition for the best social media post using the #libraryloversday hashtag along with the twitter handle of your library.

 Ideas for your library

 - You will be able to print out and put up the Library Lovers’ Day Love Letter Posters once they are released.
 We are creating posters from love letters to libraries penned by various Australian authors, you will have plenty to choose from!